 - The Pioneers - remembering the contributions of those who have passed on, including, among others:

 - For those interested in researching some of the early pioneers, you might find the Delyte Wesley Morris Papers of interest.
-They contain correspondence with Helen Keller, Sarah Stinchfield-Hawke, Wendell Johnson, Stanley Ainsworth, Bryng Bryngelson, and Herbert Koepp-Baker among others and are in the special collections at Southern Illinois University, Carbondale.
+They contain references to correspondence with Helen Keller, Sarah Stinchfield-Hawke, Wendell Johnson, Stanley Ainsworth, Bryng Bryngelson, and Herbert Koepp-Baker among others and are in the special collections at Southern Illinois University, Carbondale.

 - Lessons from our mentors by Robert Quesal (and Dean Williams), from ISAD 2003